Citizen Scientists Research and Prevent Microplastics in Florida

-With the support of a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant, Florida Sea Grant is training partners, including ten extension faculty from the University of Florida’s Institute of Food and Agricultural Science, staff from Rookery Bay and Guana Tolomato Matanzas National Estuarine Research Reserves, The Florida Aquarium, MarineLab, the St. Johns Riverkeeper, and the Marine Discovery Center, to serve as regional coordinators for the project.
-Florida Sea Grant and the regional coordinators, located in various Florida coastal counties, will work with local volunteers to conduct microplastic sampling and to conduct education and outreach.
+With the support of a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant, Florida Sea Grant trained partners, including ten extension faculty from the University of Florida’s Institute of Food and Agricultural Science, staff from Rookery Bay and Guana Tolomato Matanzas National Estuarine Research Reserves, The Florida Aquarium, MarineLab, the St. Johns Riverkeeper, and the Marine Discovery Center, to serve as regional coordinators for the project.
+Florida Sea Grant and the regional coordinators, located in various Florida coastal counties, worked with local volunteers to conduct microplastic sampling and to conduct education and outreach.

 What is the project and why is it important?

 Plastic is a form of marine debris that is ubiquitous throughout the ocean, coasts, and Great Lakes.
 When smaller than 5mm, these plastics are called “microplastics,” which can cause numerous problems when introduced into the marine environment.
 Research has shown that plastic debris persists in aquatic and marine habitats, never truly breaking down but instead breaking into ever-smaller pieces.
 In addition, toxic chemicals found in low concentrations in ocean water have been found to stick to the surface of plastics, becoming concentrated there.
 Additional research has reported that these toxic plastics are regularly consumed by marine life and initial research indicates that ingested plastics may then transfer these toxic chemicals to marine organisms.